We can all agree that social media marketing is not for the faint-hearted.

 - You can create search-based content that is evergreen.
 This means rather than relying on individual algorithms to put your content in front of a viewer, commonly known as FYP or “For You Page”, you can use Google to drive your traffic.

-You want to make sure each video is not only giving value but has a powerful keyword-driven title and eye-catching thumbnail.
-Use a tool like VidIQ to figure out how people are searching for answers on YouTube and then study thumbnails that grab your attention right away.
+You want to ensure each video provides value, is accessible (uses subtitles, captions, and descriptions), has a powerful keyword-driven title, and eye-catching thumbnail.
+Use a tool like VidIQ to figure out how people search for answers on YouTube and then study thumbnails that immediately grab your attention.

-Social commerce is a social media trend that’s been on our radar for a long time.
+Social commerce is one of the social media trends that has been on our radar for a long time.
 Both brands and social media platforms have been working hard to find the right way to convert social media networks into sales platforms.

 Consumers' buying habits were heavily influenced by social media long before the COVID-19 pandemic.
 Back in 2018, 30% of consumers said they would make purchases through Pinterest, Instagram, Twitter, or Snapchat.

-And these numbers sky-rocketed during the pandemic.
-So before we get into how does this influence your 2022 social media strategy, let's take a look at some social media eCommerce statistics.
+And while these numbers sky-rocketed during the pandemic, consumer expectations are shifting as inflation, supply chain issues, ESG awareness and activism, and a possible recession affect availability, competition and values.
+So before we get into how this influences your 2024 social media strategy, let's take a look at some social media eCommerce statistics.

 2. Smartphone shopping is reaching its historic high